TricolorHen061/bwbdocs/docs/customization.rst

 Using ``/custom_embed``
 ====================

-When you run ``/custom_embed``, you'll be prompted with a popup that will have 3 things on it:
+When you run ``/custom_embed``, you'll be prompted with a popup that has 4 things on it:

 Content
     What the bot will send when it blocks a message

     Placeholders:
         ``{username}`` - The author's username